healthyregions/sdohplace-toolkit/README.md

 Academics, activists, government agents, and policymakers have employed data visualizations to examine the connections between places and the social determinants of health (SDOH).
 For example, they have utilized dashboards to study the impact of COVID-19 on vulnerable communities.
 They implemented [participatory mapping](https://www.cdc.gov/pcd/issues/2020/20_0123.htm) to advocate for policy-based interventions, and deployed [story maps](https://uploads.knightlab.com/storymapjs/ddf1b1212ec9c9aac4bebe45196b367d/hi-update-english/index.html) to promote health initiatives.
 To produce these data visualizations, health researchers and advocates mobilize a wide array of conceptual frameworks and diverse technical skill sets.
 Moreover, data visualizations in public health do not only analyze the relationship between places and SDOH.
 They promote health equity: "a state in which everyone has a fair and equitable opportunity to achieve their highest level of health" (CDC's Office of Health Equity, 2022).

-### II.
-Public Health, Equity, and Spatial Data Visualizations
+### Public Health, Equity, and Spatial Data Visualizations

 Visualizing public health data isn't just about the 'what'—it's about the 'so what?'
 It's about crafting digital narratives that anyone can access, understand, and use to make a difference.
 These visual tools are our digital megaphones and meeting places—they bring us together, keep us informed, and push us towards action.
 [Data visualizations](https://www.ahrq.gov/data/visualizations/index.html#:~:text=AHRQ's%20interactive%20data%20visualization%20tools,coverage%2C%20and%20emergency%20department%20visits.) in public health that advance equity are digital tools designed to provide accessible and comprehensive data related to public health indicators, focusing on reducing health disparities and promoting equity among different populations.
 These tools often combine various data sources and visualization techniques to present information in a user-friendly and easily understandable format.